La Salle University Health Insurance Policy:

 According to La Salle’s Student Guide to Resources, Rights, and Responsibilities, all La Salle students must have a health insurance plan.
 The standards below are specific requirements for international students.

-- ALL returning and new international students and scholars will have the opportunity to enroll for the university sponsored health insurance plan by the 2nd day of international student orientation (ISO), which is:
+- ALL returning and new international students and scholars will have the opportunity to enroll for the university sponsored health insurance plan by the 2nd day of international student orientation (ISO).

 - International students and scholars who: